 Another great fact about these sweet butterhorns is that they are pretty easy to make.
 Here’s a little video we put together to show you how easy they are.

-You can find the full printable recipe HERE or by clicking on the link below.
+You can find the full printable recipe HERE or by clicking the gold button below.

 I will show you how we make these delicious sweet butterhorn rolls.
 They really are so much better than the average sweet roll.